Vehicle license plates of the United States: Mounting

 In Nevada, all motor vehicles, with the exception of motorcycles and trailers, are issued two license plates.
 According to state law, most standard passenger vehicles issued two plates are required to display them on both the front and rear bumpers of the vehicle.
 Display of the front license plate, however, is optional for vehicles that either were not designed to have a front plate, or the manufacturer did not provide a plate bracket or other means for front display of a license plate.
 As a result, the law to display both the front and rear plates is rarely enforced, and it is not uncommon for owners of vehicles with Nevada license plates to remove the manufacturer-supplied front license plate brackets from their vehicles and display only the rear plate.
 In 2015, the Wyoming State Legislature amended state law, similar to Nevada, to remove the requirement that a front license plate be displayed on vehicles that either are not specifically designed to have a front plate, or the manufacturer did not provide a plate bracket or other means for front display of a license plate.
 The Nebraska Legislature amended state law in a similar manner in 2016.
 In 2017, the Montana State Legislature also amended state law in a similar manner, exempting such passenger vehicles from displaying a front plate but requiring motorists to first obtain approval from the Montana Highway Patrol.

 South Dakota will issue passenger vehicles a single rear plate for a $25 fee, but only if the vehicle will be driven less than 7,500 mi every year.

 In 2016, the Iowa General Assembly attempted to pass a law that exempts "vintage" vehicles and two-seat, low-profile sports cars, like Corvettes, from the front license plate requirement.
 Originally, the bill was meant to repeal the front license plate requirement for all vehicles, but was amended as a compromise.
 The bill was later withdrawn.

 In April 2019, the Ohio General Assembly amended state law to require the display of only a rear license plate starting in July 2020, marking the first time since World War II that Ohio has not had front plates.

 In 2022, the Alaska State Legislature passed a law stating only one license plate would be issued per vehicle.

+As of January 1, 2025, Utah no longer requires or issues front license plates.

+On April 4, 2025, the governor of Idaho signed a bill stating that front license plates are only required "if the vehicle is equipped with a front license plate mounting bracket."
+This law goes into effect July 1, 2025.

+Nebraska passed a law on April 10, 2025 removing the requirement for front license plates starting on January 1, 2029.
+This is when the new plate cycle starts as Nebraska issues plates every 5 years.